mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 # Greta Visits {.unnumbered}

 I wake up at two o'clock in the morning.
 The streetlight outside our Portland house flickers through the leaves on our tree.
 If I open my eyes, I'll admit I'm awake and can't go back to sleep.
 Janell is ~~gently~~ snoring next to me, which she'll do for another half-hour before she returns to deep sleep.
-I leave her alone to her dreams.
+I leave her to her dreams.

 I know it's two in the morning because I heard my father's clock chiming the hour.
 It's a Seth-Thomas Ogee, built between 1842 and 1913.
 It has two weights; one for the clock and one for the chime, and it rings out each hour.
 No fancy Westminster chimes; just once for one-o'clock, two for two-o'clock.
 The clockworks are in plain sight when I open the glass front to wind it up.